 - Take the lead in the development of affordable, eco-friendly vehicles, as well as public transportation options.

 - Export as much as 45% of manufactured vehicles and parts.

 - Establishing India as a major export hub of the world’s automotive industries.

-As automotive electronics has long been among our prime market focuses, we’re particularly excited at the government’s expanded efforts to catapult India to the forefront of this vital worldwide industry.
+As automotive electronics have long been among our prime market focuses, we’re particularly excited at the government’s expanded efforts to catapult India to the forefront of this vital worldwide industry.
 We look forward to leveraging our world-class engineering and manufacturing resources to meet the expanded demand for automotive OEMs, through the next decade and beyond.